bullenweg/bullenweg.github.io/README.md

 > ...
 > **WP Engine turns this off**.
 They disable revisions because it costs them more money to store the history of the changes in the database, and they don’t want to spend that to protect your content.

-WP Engine responded in [Automattic’s Actionable Misconduct Directed to WP Engine](https://wpengine.com/wp-content/uploads/2024/09/Cease-and-Desist-Letter-to-Automattic-and-Request-to-Preserve-Documents-Sent.pdf).
+WP Engine responds in [Automattic’s Actionable Misconduct Directed to WP Engine](https://wpengine.com/wp-content/uploads/2024/09/Cease-and-Desist-Letter-to-Automattic-and-Request-to-Preserve-Documents-Sent.pdf).

 > What WP Engine gives you is not WordPress, it’s something that they’ve chopped up, hacked, butchered to look like WordPress, but actually they’re giving you a cheap knock-off and charging you more for it.
 >